 - the million dollars is all the money you have.

-OVDI/OVDP and FBAR penalties can be quite large.
-But don’t let that discourage you from getting your Offshore exposure with the IRS behind you.
-As there are many options to deal with the debt, and with the help of a creative, ethical tax help, a plan you can live with is not just possible, but likely.
+OVDP penalties can be quite large, but don't let that discourage you from getting your Offshore exposure with the IRS behind you.
+There are many options to deal with the debt.
+With the help of a creative, ethical tax team, a plan you can live with is not just possible, but likely.